thin-edge/thin-edge.io/broker/configuration/cumulocity/README.md

 The scripts might be used independently.
 * `connect-c8y.sh`: main script
 * `create-mosquitto-conf.s`: creates the mosquitto configuration (can also be used to configure a Docker image for mosquitto).
-* `create-self-signed-certificate.sh`: creates a self-signed certificate (TODO: let the certificate signed by an external authority).
+* `create-self-signed-certificate.sh`: creates a self-signed certificate.
 * `enable-trusted-certificates.sh`: enables the 'Trusted Certificates' pannel in Cumulocity (TEMP: the panel is not enabled yet per default on the latest C8Y).
 * `upload-certificate.sh`: uploads a certificate to be trusted by Cumulocity.
 * `list-certificates.sh`: lists the certificates trusted ny Cumulocity.